eth-protocol-fellows/cohort-five/program-guide/program-details.md

 ### Program End
 - Project wrap up and looking forward to further contributing to the Ethereum ecosystem
 - Project showcase to group and mentors
-- In-person event at Devconnect in Istanbul
+- In-person event at Devcon SEA

 During the entire process, participants will have access to [mentors](./mentors.md) and the core developer community for things like answering questions and getting feedback on ideas.
 Participants should not expect the core developers to actively guide them.